-If I've worked with your school district or spoken at your state's conference or you happened to run into me at your neighborhood Starbucks, then you've probably heard me rant about school library book displays.
+If I've worked with your school district or spoken at your state's conference or you happened to run into me at your neighborhood coffee shop, then you've probably heard me rant about school library book displays.
 I'm afraid they are something of a pet peeve of mine.

 Back in the day, I loved building book displays.
 AND I was pretty good at it, (if I don't say so myself).
 My displays were often works of art.
 Checkout this beauty from back when I was a middle school librarian.
 I, along with a very dedicated and crafty parent volunteer, spent days making this happen.
 And when it was finished, I was so proud.

 The Theme: Hidden Library Treasure: Books That Aren't Famous, But Should Be!
 The Goal: Expose students to titles they might not otherwise know about.

 And that's pretty much where my work ended.
 And, maybe I was just a bad librarian, but I'm pretty sure that's where most of us stop when it comes to book displays.
 We may point kids towards them or talk up the titles, but for the most part we adopt an "if we build it, they will come" philosophy.
 If the books get checked out we call it a win and if our masterpieces find a home on Pinterest, all the better.

 That said, if I had it to do all over again, I might still build this display, but I'd do it differently.